deosha/sephora/README.md

 * Ruby version: 2.3 with Rails 5.0.1

-* System dependencies: The deployment can be done from Windows/Linux?macos but infrastructure is created on AWS
+* System dependencies: The deployment can be done from Windows/Linux/macos but infrastructure is created on AWS

 * Configuration: You need to have Terraform binary(Try avoiding 0.12 because many things have changed.
-0.11 will win rk best).
+0.11 will work best).
 You need to configure AWS access keys and secret keys for terraform to read

 * Database creation: sqllite is used for now due to pricing constraints.
-RDS is recommended for high avalaibility and RDS with read replica for hing read/write
+RDS is recommended for high avalaibility and RDS with read replica for high read/write

 * Database initialization: Secret Management yet to be done